Abela-zr/UV-DOAS-VMD-CNN-TL/README.md

 > Run_data: The purpose of this directory is to hold the cache files for the project runs.

 > Spectral Data: This directory contains the raw spectral data, the VMD pre-processed data, the test data for the project.
+Also, field test data is included.

 > Data Process.py: Reading and processing data.